tkleykamp/state-federal-datasets/README.md

 ## Want to Contribute?
  Please do!
 If you have a github account, and know how pull requests work, they will be gladly accepted.
 Otherwise, feel free to submit additions as an issue.

  Don't have a github account, or just prefer to do it the old fashioned way?
-Download the "state fed data.csv" file, make your addtions, and email them to me: tyler.kleykamp[at]ct.gov
+Download the "state fed data.csv" file, make your addtions, and email them to me: tyler.kleykamp[at]georgetown.edu